Find a Virtual Assistant (Without Creating More Work for Yourself)

 If you have to micro-manage your virtual assistant, you're not taking any work off your plate.
 Make sure that your VA can handle the tasks you need them to handle with minimal supervision (and excellence).
 A capable and trustworthy virtual assistant should be able to own these tasks and work independently without constant supervision:

-- Answering phone calls for you, even when the rest of your staff is asleep!
+Answering phone calls for you, even when the rest of your property manager staff is asleep!
 Having 24/7 availability can set you apart from the competition and benefit your tenants.
 If your VA is in another time zone or is available for weekend and evening hours, let them take emergency phone calls and handle tenant requests.

-- Processing rental applications.
+Processing rental applications.
 With the right technology, the tenant application and screening processes can all be done online.
 Your VA can review applications, check references as they come in, and then provide you with a shortlist of excellent candidates.
 A skilled virtual assistant can also run your tenant screening process to place excellent tenants in the properties under your management.

-- Lease creation and lease renewal.
+Lease creation and lease renewal.
 VAs can prepare new leases, monitor renewals, and work with tenants to sign a new lease.

-When you hire a property management virtual assistant with the right skills, these tasks are only the beginning of what they can do for you!
+When you choose a property management virtual assistant with the right skills, these tasks are only the beginning of what they can do for you!
 As you learn the capabilities of your VA, they can take on more tasks and become a valuable part of your organization.

-Don't Micromanage, But Don't Be too "Hands-Off," Either
+Don't Micromanage, But Don't Be too 'Hands-Off,' Either

 Balancing your management style between micromanaging and being too "hands-off" will come as you learn to trust your VA to handle everything on their plate.
 When hiring a property management virtual assistant, they would be able to work independently while staying on-task and meeting deadlines.
 However, it's essential to check in and make sure your VA meets your expectations—without spending too much of your valuable time checking in on their progress.

 Schedule regular check-ins so you can address any issues that your virtual assistant may be encountering.
-Make sure they have enough training to work without your property management software systems and understand your processes and operations.
+Ensure they have enough training to work without your property management software systems and understand your processes and operations.
 Most VAs are self-motivated to work hard for their clients.
 However, making sure they have the right resources can help them deliver excellent work for your company.

 Don't worry about equipment!
 VA's are ready to work and equipped with everything they need to perform their work.
 It's one of the best perks of choosing a virtual assistant!
-Since you won't need to purchase a laptop or high-speed internet for your VA, you save money on overhead costs!
+Since you won't need to purchase a laptop or high-speed internet for your virtual contractor, you save money on overhead costs!

 Use Slack or a task management system to stay in touch with your VA and monitor work.
 Even a remote team needs a "headquarters."
 Teams can use Slack to brainstorm, ask each other questions, or pass files back and forth, among other uses.
 You can also use a project management system to manage tasks and baselines.

 A good VA will be easy to manage, ramp up quickly, and help balance the workloads for your property management company.
 If you've never explored the idea of a virtual assistant, now's the time!
-Virtual PM Solutions, a property management remote job placement website, can help you hire a property management virtual assistant to take work off of your plate.
+VPM Solutions, a property management remote job placement website, can help you hire a property management virtual assistant to take work off of your plate.
 We specialize in qualified, skilled remote workers for the property management industry!
 Get started today by setting up your profile.